-- 5.7.1 The Association President shall be given a District paid substitute equivalent to 20% of the President's contracted work year. - 5.7.2 The Association President shall be given a District paid substitute equivalent to 25% of the President's contracted work year provided that the Association provides funding for a minimum of 25% additional release. - 5.7.3 The Association officers or those designated by the Association to conduct Association business shall receive, upon request and 24 hours notice, up to ten (10) days of release time each school year with pay for the duration of this agreement.
+- 5.7.1 In the event that the Association is not providing funding for Association President release time, the Association President or designee(s) shall be given District paid release time equivalent to 20% (.2 FTE) of the contracted work year. - 5.7.2 In the event that the Association provides funding for a minimum of 20% (.2 FTE) release time, the District shall provide the Association President, or designee(s), with paid release time equal to or greater than the Association contribution.
+The specific percentage of release time funded by each party shall be arranged by mutual agreement between the Association and the District. - 5.7.3 The Association officers or those designated by the Association to conduct Association business shall receive, upon request and 24 hours' notice, up to ten (10) days of release time each school year with pay for the duration of this agreement.